alony89/tpm-ai/README.md

   Right panel: Meeting notes editor.

 Left Panel – Calendar Integration:
-  Connect to Google Calendar via API.
+  Connect to Google Calendar via API or OAuth.
   List today’s meetings (add a dummy meeting if none exist).
   On clicking a meeting, expand it inline to show:
     Attendees grouped by status: Accepted / Declined / No Response